 There are two sizes of this pack to choose your proper torso range length in the moment of purchase, and there is a small difference in volume as well.
-But in addition to this, you also have an adjustable torso for extra fine tuning and for your perfect fit.
-This is the Aerolon, a new adjustable system which utilizes an ultra-light 7 mm hollow 7001 aluminum frame which is flexible and supportive and with a new geometry.
+But in addition to this, you also have an adjustable torso for extra fine-tuning and for your perfect fit.
+This is the Aerolon, a new adjustable system that utilizes an ultra-light 7 mm hollow 7001 aluminum frame which is flexible and supportive and with a new geometry.

 This system allows for 4 inches (10.2 cm) span of torso adjustment.
 Adjusting the torso is simple, just break the Velcro connection behind the panel and then slide the harness to the desired length.
 After that press firmly to re-engage the hook and loop connections, job done.